Earl Warren: Family and social life

 After World War I, Warren lived with his sister and her husband in Oakland.
 In 1921, he met Nina Elisabeth Meyers (née Palmquist), a widowed, 28-year-old store manager with a three-year-old son.
-Nina had been born in Sweden to a Baptist minister and his wife, and her family had migrated to the United States when she was an infant.
+Nina had been born in Sweden to a Baptist minister and his wife, and her family had emigrated to the United States when she was an infant.
 On October 4, 1925, shortly after Warren was appointed district attorney, Warren and Nina married.
 Their first child, Virginia, was born in 1928, and they had four more children: Earl Jr. (born 1930), Dorothy (born 1931), Nina Elisabeth (born 1933), and Robert (born 1935).
 Warren also adopted Nina's son, James.
-Warren was the father-in-law of John Charles Daly, the host of the television game show What's My Line through his daughter Virginia's marriage.
+Warren was the father-in-law of John Charles Daly, the host of the television game show What's My Line? through his daughter Virginia's marriage.
 Warren enjoyed a close relationship with his wife; one of their daughters later described it as "the most ideal relationship I could dream of."
 In 1935, the family moved to a seven-bedroom home just outside of downtown Oakland.
 Though the Warrens sent their children to Sunday school at a local Baptist church, Warren was not a regular churchgoer.
-In 1938, Warren's father, Matt, was murdered; investigators never discovered the identity of the murderer.
-Warren and his family moved to the state capital of Sacramento in 1943, and to Wardman-Park, a residential hotel in Washington, D.C., in 1953.
+In 1938, Warren's father, Matt, was murdered at the family home in Bakersfield; investigators never discovered the identity of the murderer.
+Warren and his family moved to the state capital of Sacramento in 1943, and to the Wardman Park Hotel, a residential hotel in Washington, D.C., in 1953.

 Warren was very active after 1919 in such groups as Freemasonry, the Independent Order of Odd Fellows, the Benevolent and Protective Order of Elks, the Loyal Order of Moose (obtained the Pilgrim Degree of Merit, the highest award given in the fraternity) and the American Legion.
 Each one introduced Warren to new friends and political connections.
 He rose through the ranks in the Masons, culminating in his election in 1935 as the Grand Master of the Freemasons for the state of California from 1935 to 1936.
 Biographer Jim Newton says that Warren "thrived in the Masons because he shared their ideals, but those ideals also helped shape him, nurturing his commitment to service, deepening his conviction that society's problems were best addressed by small groups of enlightened, well-meaning citizens.
 Those ideals knitted together Warren's Progressivism, his Republicanism, and his Masonry."